Quantum-amplified global-phase spectroscopy on an optical clock transition

 The progress of science is largely determined by the level of measurement sensitivity to increasingly weaker signals.
-Among humanity's most precise sensors, optical lattice clocks (OLCs) have reached unprecedented fractional frequency instability and inaccuracy at the $10^{-18}$ level \cite{Ludlow15,Ushijima2015,Oelker2019,Schioppo2017,Pan2024}.
+Among humanity's most precise sensors, optical lattice clocks (OLCs) have reached unprecedented fractional frequency instability and inaccuracy at the $10^{-18}$ level \cite{Ludlow15,Ushijima2015,Oelker2019,Schioppo2017,Pan2024,Robinson2024}.
 Besides serving as precise time references, OLCs have paradigmatic applications in advancing relativistic geodesy \cite{Grotti2018,Mehlstaubler2018,Bothwell2022}, detecting variations of fundamental constants~\cite{Safronova18} and gravitational waves~\cite{Kolkowitz16}, testing Lorentz invariance~\cite{Sanner2019}, and searching for dark matter~\cite{Wcislo18}.

 The short-term stability of optical clocks is guaranteed by locking clock lasers to ultra-stable cavity references, while the cancelation of long-term laser frequency drift entails closed-loop stabilization to the atomic clock transition.
 Here, the relative phase between laser and atoms due to a detuning from atomic resonance is converted into a population imbalance that can be directly measured.
 The accuracy and stability of the clock are conditioned by the precision with which this phase can be estimated.
 For an ensemble of $N$ independent atoms, the single-shot uncertainty in phase estimation is fundamentally limited by quantum projection noise, $\delta \phi=1/\sqrt{N}$, known as the standard quantum limit (SQL) \cite{Pezze18}.
 State-of-the-art OLCs have reached this limit after suppressing the Dick noise, either by shortening dead time~\cite{Schioppo2017} or using synchronous differential comparisons in multiplexed clocks~\cite{Zheng2022}.
 By harnessing multi-particle entanglement this precision cap can be further lowered to the Heisenberg limit of $\delta \phi = 1/N$ -- the ultimate sensitivity allowed by quantum mechanics \cite{Pezze18}.
 Highly entangled resources, such as Greenberger–Horne–Zeilinger (GHZ) states, have been prepared and have approached this limit in small-scale systems~\cite{zhushiyao2019,Lukin2019,Finkelstein2024}, and were very recently leveraged in OLCs to achieve sub-SQL frequency instability~\cite{Cao2024}.
-However, GHZ states decohere very quickly and have a much reduced dynamic range.
+However, GHZ states are difficult to prepare and maintain for large atom numbers.